 Elo rating systems do a pretty good job for the most part, but there are some potential issues that Professor Mark Glickman in particular has attempted to address with his rating systems.

 - Rating Inflation/Deflation

 Glicko System (Chess.com Ratings)

-Fast forward to 1995 when Dr. Mark Glickman from Harvard University developed a system to improve on the commonly used Elo system.
-The new Glicko System improved on the Elo system by factoring in player rating reliability.
-The Rating Deviation as it was coined, or RD, was a value that represented the confidence in each player’s rating.
-The more games someone played, the more confident we can be in their current rating.
+Fast forward to 1995 when Dr. Mark Glickman from Harvard University developed a system to improve the commonly used Elo system.
+The new Glicko System improved the Elo system by factoring in player rating reliability.
+The Rating Deviation, as it was coined, or RD was a value that represented the confidence in each player’s rating.
+The more games someone plays, the more confident the rating system can be in the player’s current rating.
 Lower RD means we have more confidence, higher RD means we are less sure of the player’s ability.

 An example Professor Glickman gives in his paper nicely describes a potential issue with the Elo system.
 Let’s pretend Player A has played 30 games and is an established 1700 player.
 Player B is rated 1700 but has played over 1000 games.
 If one of these players was truly 1500 strength or 1900 strength, would we expect it to be Player A or Player B?
 It seems like Player A is a reasonable guess considering their rating is based on a small sample of only 30 games.

 Now let’s say Player A beats Player B in one game.
 The Elo system would say that Player A gains 16 points and Player B loses 16 points.
 We would actually like to see Player A earn more than 16 points and Player B lose less than 16 points based on the reliability of their ratings.
 The RD values for each player account for this.